bangcorrupt/freetribe-tutorial/docs/user-input.md

 # User Input

-In the [previous example](registering-callbacks.md) we regiseterd a callback for tick events.
+In the [previous example](registering-callbacks.md) we regisetered a callback for tick events.
 In this example, we will register callbacks for knob and button input, then use them to send MIDI CC messages and toggle an LED.